-Ok, so we’ve identifies stakeholders, set principles and guidelines, found out what are our architectural requirements and we want to start modeling already – especially considering architectural modeling is great fun (for techno-geeks like myself anyway).
-However, before we just start to create an endless flurry of blocks, boxes, arrows and whatnot, it is probably worthwhile to take a few minutes to think which Models we want to create and what views do we want to use to communicate them otherwise we may end up doing a very good job thinking about and describing something that doesn’t interest anyone and gives no real value.
+Ok, so we’ve identified stakeholders, set principles and guidelines, and discovered our architectural requirements.
+We want to start modeling already – especially considering architectural modeling is great fun (for techno-geeks like myself, anyway).
+However, before we just start to create an endless flurry of blocks, boxes, arrows, and whatnot, it is probably worthwhile to take a few minutes to think about which Models we want to create and what views we want to use to communicate them otherwise we may end up doing a very good job thinking about and describing something that doesn’t interest anyone and gives no real value.

 IEEE 1471 defines (an architectural) view as a representation of a whole system from the perspective of a set of concerns (where concerns are the key interests of the different stakeholders)

-- A view is comprised of parts of one or more models to demonstrate the how the concerns are covered
+- A view is comprised of parts of one or more models to demonstrate how the concerns are covered.

 - A view is (sort of) an instantiation of the pattern defined in a viewpoint (see more below)

-So for an example if our concerns are concurrency and timing issues looking from this viewpoint can be looking at the threads and process model of the solution and we can use views like process diagrams and timing diagrams to visualize it.
+So for example, if our concerns are concurrency and timing issues, looking from this viewpoint can be looking at the threads and process model of the solution, and we can use views like process diagrams and timing diagrams to visualize it.

-Rich Hilliard suggest that a viewpoint would hold the following information:
+Rich Hilliard suggests that a viewpoint would hold the following information:

 - Viewpoint name